-- 1) to warn Developers if the objects they are changing have been deemed risky, earlier in the process than the Approval/Test sign-off process. - 2) to facilitate a whitelisting/blacklisting scenario whereby certain objects cannot be touched in certain Development systems. - 3) to facilitate transport splitting scenario where certain objects cannot be mixed in the same transport.
+- 1) to warn Developers if the objects they are changing have been deemed risky, earlier in the process than the Approval/Test sign-off process. - 2) to facilitate an allowed lists / blocked lists scenario whereby certain objects cannot be touched in certain Development systems. - 3) to facilitate transport splitting scenario where certain objects cannot be mixed in the same transport.